- Abdominal cramps

 - NO fever

 - Nervous system problems for up to 1 year

 - Respiratory distress

 Botulism is a rare but serious illness caused by Clostridium botulinum bacteria.
-The bacteria may enter the body through wounds, or they may live in improperly canned or preserved food.
+The bacteria may enter the body through wounds, or by eating it as they may live in improperly canned or preserved food.

 Clostridium botulinum is found in soil and untreated water throughout the world.
 It produces spores that survive in improperly preserved or canned food, where they produce toxin.
 When eaten, even tiny amounts of this toxin can lead to severe poisoning.